Len Goodman, Former ‘Dancing With the Stars,’ ‘Strictly Come Dancing’ Judge, Dies at 78

 - Share this article on Tumblr

 Goodman featured on Strictly from its launch on the BBC in 2004 until 2016, making his final appearance on the show’s 2016 Christmas Day special.
 He joined the U.S. version of the show, Dancing With the Stars, at its start in 2005.
-He retired from the show in 2022, saying he wanted to “spend more time with my grandchildren and family” in the U.K..
-Goodman’s enthusiastic style, and wry humor, made him a favorite of audiences on both sides of the Atlantic.
+He retired from the show in 2022, saying he wanted to “spend more time with my grandchildren and family” in the United Kingdom.
+Goodman’s enthusiastic style, and wry humor, made him an audience favorite on both sides of the Atlantic.

 Related Stories